Basit787/Basit787/readme.md

 ## 👨‍💻 About Me

-Hi, I'm **Abdul Basit**, a Full Stack Developer with nearly **2 years** of experience building modern, scalable, and performant web and mobile applications.
+Hi, I'm **Abdul Basit**, a Full Stack Developer with **3+ years** of experience building modern, scalable, and performant web and mobile applications.
 I specialize in designing robust backend systems and rich frontend user experiences using cutting-edge tools and frameworks.

 ---